George Peppard: Return to TV

-Peppard starred in the science-fiction film Damnation Alley (1977), which has gone on to attain a substantial cult following.
+Peppard starred in the science-fiction film Damnation Alley (1977), which has gone on to attain a substantial cult following in the years since.
 Peppard's role in the film was reportedly turned down by Steve McQueen because of salary issues.
-The movie cost $8.5 million - Peppard said Jack Smight's original cut was "wonderful" but claimed the film was re-edited by executives.
+The movie cost $8.5 million.
+Peppard said Jack Smight's original director's cut was "wonderful" but claimed many of the key scenes in the film were cut when it was re-edited by executives.

 With fewer interesting roles coming his way, he acted in, directed and produced the drama Five Days from Home in 1979.

 Five Days from Home

 Peppard later said the low point of his career came over a three-year period around the time of Five Days from Home.
 "It was a bad time", he said in 1983.
 "I was heavily in debt.
 My career seemed to be going nowhere.
 Not much work over a three-year period.
 Every morning I'd wake up and realize I was getting deeper and deeper into debt".

 He had to sell his car and take out a second mortgage on his home to finance Five Days from Home.
-Eventually, he got his money back and was able to concentrate on his career."I'm quite proud of it," he said in 1979.
+Eventually, he got his money back and was able to concentrate on his career."I'm quite proud of it", he said in 1979.
 "I sold many assets to help make it but I don't mind.
 It was the best time of my life."

 He had the lead in the TV movies Crisis in Mid-air (1979) and Torn Between Two Lovers (1979) and went to Europe for From Hell to Victory (1979).

 In a rare game show appearance, Peppard did a week of shows on Password Plus in 1979, in which he could often be seen smoking cigarettes while filming.
 Out of five shows, the first was never broadcast on NBC, but aired much later on GSN and Buzzr, because of on-camera comments made by Peppard regarding personal dissatisfaction he felt related to his treatment by the NBC officials who supervised the production of Password Plus.
 As a result of this, Goodson-Todman banned Peppard from appearing on any of their game shows ever again for that incident, which cost them a lot since they had to film an extra episode two weeks later to make up for the pulled episode.

-In April 1979, Peppard said "I want to act again - and I need a good role.
+In April 1979, Peppard said "I want to act again – and I need a good role.
 The Sam Shepherd story I did for TV was the only good role I've had in the last seven to ten years."
 He added he was developing two movies and a TV drama series plus an educational series.